listman-io/docs/README.md

 It's easy to download a copy of the Listman.io application.
 For that:

 1. Go to [www.listman.io](https://www.listman.io)
 2. **Sign In** with your Microsoft Account.
-After succesfull Sign In you'll redirected to your [Dashboard](https://www.listman.io/dashboard)
+After successfully Sign In you'll redirected to your [Dashboard](https://www.listman.io/dashboard)
 3. Click on Download the Listman.io

 Alternatively you could download the latest and all the previous versions of the Listman.io application using that [link](https://github.com/listman-io/docs/packages) from the Github.